 While progress has been made in creating MPAs, the areas available for rare, endangered, and protected species, though enlarged, are inadequate.
 Through support of YSLME Phase II Project, Liao et al (2019) reviewed the population and habitats, designation of MPAs and conservation gaps of Spotted Seals, Finless Porpoises and whales.
 Using the data of synchronized counting surveys conducted in PR China in 2016 and 2017, the results of survey conducted in DPR Korea in 2018, and the public information in Birds Korea and EAAFP, conservation gaps of waterbirds and their habitats in YSLME were also analyzed.
-Based on the review and field studies, six sites (i.e., Rudong Coast, Luannan Coast, Yingkou Coast, Zhuanghe Coast in PR China, Sindo Island in DPR Korea, Saemangeum Coast in RO Korea) were identified as spatial gaps for conservation of spotted seals and their habitats.
+Based on the review and field studies, six sites (i.e., Rudong Coast, Luannan Coast, Yingkou Coast, Zhuanghe Coast in PR China, Sindo Island in DPR Korea) were identified as spatial gaps for conservation of endangered waterbirds and their habitats.
+One site (i.e., Bak-ryoung Island) was identified as spatial gap for conservation of spotted seals and their habitat.
 (Figure 27).